 Pondering these questions and taking the points into consideration (below) will help you with your research.
 And just remember, the best cheap hammock isn’t necessarily the best backpacking hammock!
 There’s a lot more to take into consideration!

 If you are hiking and don’t want to carry a heavy tent, a lightweight camping hammock saves you some serious kilos and space in your pack and as long as you get a hammock rain fly you can camp out in pretty much any conditions.

 The weight of your camping hammock will vary depending on the fabric and accessories included.
 Usually, the jungle hammocks weigh a fair bit extra as they include a hammock tarp and mosquito net and are made for long term use.

-If you’re trekking, climbing or hiking, you’ll want to keep your pack weight down, so consider investing in a lightweight hammock.
+If you’re trekking, climbing or hiking, you’ll want to keep your pack weight down, so consider investing in a lightweight, portable hammock.
 A few hundred grams may not seem like a lot, but every little bit adds up.

 Hammock Suspension system